-Drafting of the Horizon 2020 Energy Work Programme for 2018-20 has now started.
-The Commission will be consulting with Member States representatives on the 2018-2020 funding priorities in the coming months.
-The UK Technology Stakeholder Groups (details on page 4) are currently being consulted on the draft 2018-2020 Horizon 2020 documentation.
+Drafting of the Horizon 2020 Energy Work Programme for 2018-20 is ongoing.
+The Commission is consulting with Member States representatives on the 2018-2020 funding priorities.
+The UK Technology Stakeholder Groups (details on page 3) are currently being consulted on the draft 2018-2020 Horizon 2020 documentation.
 Please contact the EU Energy Focus team if you would like to contribute your views and help influence the Work Programme content to include UK strengths and interests.

 The next 2017 H2020 Call, in the area of energy efficiency, has a deadline of 7th June 2017.

 The EU Energy Focus team will be reviewing draft proposals for these topics throughout April and May.
 Please contact the team by email if you would like to book a proposal review slot.

 Webinars, presented by the Commission project advisors, on topics EE19, 22, 23 and 24 took place on 22nd March.
 Recordings of the webinars can be found here.